peterjurich/technicalwriting/genentech.md

 Here is a list of daily accomplishments at Genentech:

 ## Jun.
+9, 2023

+Attended change management meeting to discuss organizational updates and strategies for effective implementation.
+Collaborated with team members to identify areas of improvement and actionable steps.

+Reviewed notes from previous retrospective meeting to strategize and plan content for the upcoming newsletter.
+Ensured alignment with current organizational goals and initiatives.

+Drafted an informative article on the applications and advancements of Artificial Intelligence and Machine Learning at Genentech, highlighting key projects and technological breakthroughs.

+Coordinated with Tracy and Sharon to prioritize and delegate tasks while Tracy is on vacation, ensuring seamless team productivity and progress.
+Familiarized myself with the RI&SE forum and gained insights into Ryan Coppin's leadership style and recent organizational structure changes, to better understand the company dynamics.

+Initiated the completion of a leadership class assignment, focusing on personal growth and development within management roles.

+Addressed and incorporated feedback on the AI/ML article draft, refining content and ensuring accuracy and relevance.

+Developed an information architecture framework for the new CSTAR website, prioritizing user experience and easy navigation to enhance user engagement.

+## Jun.
 2, 2023

 Interviewed Henri Dwyer on the use of AI at Genentech, uncovering insights and potential areas for improvement.
 Prepared a summary of key takeaways from the interview.